influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/internals/security.md

 - The public subnet contains resources exposed to the public internet, including load balancers and network address translation (NAT) gateways.
-- The private subnet contains supporting infrastructure (e.g., compute, storage) not exposed to the public internet.
+- The private subnet contains supporting infrastructure (for example, compute and storage) not exposed to the public internet.

 To ensure fault tolerance across the data layer, clusters are deployed across multiple availability zones.